US Masters Fund Continues Stock Buy-Back

 US Masters Residential Property Fund (AU:URF) has released an update.

-US Masters Residential Property Fund has announced an update on its ongoing stock buy-back program, revealing the repurchase of 853,272 ordinary units on the previous day, adding to the total of 13,313,786 units bought back to date.
-This move is part of the company’s market buy-back strategy, as detailed in their latest daily notification to the ASX.
+The US Masters Residential Property Fund has announced an update on their ongoing stock buy-back program.
+As of the previous day, the fund has repurchased a total of 14,375,082 ordinary units fully paid.
+This move is part of the fund’s strategy to manage its capital structure and shareholder value.

 For further insights into AU:URF stock, check out TipRanks’ Stock Analysis page.